-CPA2023-00012

-Babcock Lee Comprehensive Plan Amendment
+CPA2023-00012 Babcock Lee Comprehensive Plan Amendment (Text)

-NOTICE OF PROPOSED AMENDMENT TO THE LEE COUNTY COMPREHENSIVE LAND USE PLAN (TRANSMITTAL HEARING)
+NOTICE OF PROPOSED AMENDMENT TO THE LEE COUNTY COMPREHENSIVE LAND USE PLAN

-The Lee County Board of County Commissioners will hold a public hearing to consider proposed amendments to the Lee County Comprehensive Land Use Plan (Lee Plan) on Wednesday, November 6, 2024.
+The Lee County Board of County Commissioners will hold a public hearing to consider proposed amendments to the Lee County Comprehensive Land Use Plan (Lee Plan) on Wednesday, the 22nd of January 2025.
 The hearing will commence at 9:30 a.m., or as soon thereafter as can be heard, in the Board Chambers, 2120 Main Street in Downtown Fort Myers.
-At the hearing, the Board will consider the proposed amendments for transmittal to the Florida Department of Commerce: